Modeling

 If you changed a diagram, but you do not want to check in these changes and transfer them to the local workspace, you have the following option to discard the changes:

-Select the entry Discard local changes.
+Open the options for the corresponding diagram and select the entry Discard local changes.
 Confirm the subsequent query to irrevocably delete your changes.
 The diagram is now unlocked to other users.

 If a checked-out diagram is exited in the editor without Saving, a dialog window appears as a warning.
 You can click Cancel to continue editing or Discard and leave to discard unsaved changes.
 When you discard your changes, the diagram is automatically checked in and is no longer locked for other users.